 The piercing mouthpart may carry a yeast infection that causes fruit discoloration.
 The likelihood of yeast infection increases during wet weather.
 The damage is only cosmetic, and it won’t make you sick if you eat it.

 How to Get Rid of Leaf-Footed Bugs and Stink Bugs on Tomatoes

-They have quite a few natural enemies, including birds, spiders and insects.
-The broad spectrum insecticides that kill the target insects also kill their natural enemies as well as bees and other pollinators.
+They have quite a few natural enemies, including birds, spiders, and other insects.
+The broad-spectrum insecticides that kill the target insects also kill their natural enemies as well as bees and other pollinators.
 You can usually keep them under control by handpicking alone, but it you find that they continue to damage your crop, spray young nymphs with insecticidal soap or neem spray.
 These sprays won’t kill adults.